ABI Analytics

 World Bank Pink Sheet

 The World Bank Pink Sheet is the canonical monthly reference for global commodity prices in USD.
-The May 2026 release (published 2 June) shows the energy complex rolling over from its April spike — Brent averaged $107.5/bbl, down 10.7% on the month — while industrial metals were still pushing broadly higher (tin +9.7%, nickel +4.7%, copper +4.6% MoM) and cocoa snapped back +22.4%.
-Because the series are monthly averages, they lag the daily futures and LME tape: the sharp late-June selloff in crude, precious and base metals lands in the June print, not yet visible here.
+The June 2026 release shows the energy complex rolling over hard from its mid-year spike — Brent averaged $85.4/bbl, down 20.6% on the month — while industrial metals held firm year-on-year (copper +37.8%, tin +63.0%, aluminium +36.1% YoY) even as several eased month-on-month.
+Precious metals softened on the month (gold −7.8%, silver −14.5% MoM) but remain sharply higher YoY (silver +85.3%).
+Because the series are monthly averages, they lag the daily futures and LME tape: the early-July rebound in crude and the broad firming in base metals will land in the July print, not yet visible here.
 The tables track the latest monthly average against the 1-, 3-, 6- and 12-month change, grouped by the World Bank’s own taxonomy — a slow-frequency cross-check on transacted physical prices rather than paper barrels.

 Energy